On-line Te Reo Māori Dictionary

 We are all behind you.

-muri mai ka whakamā a Kauri i tāna mahi.
+muri mai ka whakamā a Aria i tāna mahi.

-Afterwards Kauri felt embarrased about what she'd done.
+Afterwards Aria felt embarrased about what she'd done.

 Kei muri te koroua i te marae.